ktaylor63/southeast/site/content/articles/longleaf-pine-for-georgians-voluntary-conservation-through-partnerships.md

 ## Chuck Leavell / Twiggs County

 {{< figure class="photo-center" src="/images/pages/chuck-leavell.jpg" alt="A gentleman with a white beard and hair in front of pine trees." caption="Chuck Leavell is a musician, conservationist and author.
 “In the past 80 years or so, the loblolly and slash pine have become the pine trees of choice in the South.
-But the longleaf pine is not forgotten,” he wrote his book *Forever Green*.
+But the longleaf pine is not forgotten,” he wrote in his book *Forever Green*.
 “Yes, man helped create the problem, but now we are helping to solve it.”
 Photo by Bill O’Brian, USFWS." >}}

 ### The man and his land

 Chuck Leavell is a [world-class pianist](http://www.chuckleavell.com/bio/) who has played with the Rolling Stones, the Allman Brothers and others.
-He is deeply involved with forest conservation nationally and is author of several books, including [“Forever Green: The History and Hope of the American Forest.”](https://books.google.com/books/about/Forever_Green.html?id=ySsP_b-Bgf0C) He and his wife, Rose Lane, grow timber for harvest and production on Charlane Plantation, land south of Macon they inherited from her grandmother.
+He is deeply involved with forest conservation nationally and is author of several books, including “Forever Green: The History and Hope of the American Forest.”
+He and his wife, Rose Lane, grow timber for harvest and production on Charlane Plantation, land south of Macon they inherited from her grandmother.
 “This is a family heritage of stewardship of the land.
 We want to pass the land on to our daughters, and to our grandchildren.”

 ### His conservation practices